anuszka/COVID-19-MZ_GOV_PL/README.md

 "Wyzdrowiali" : "recovered" # cumulative
 ```
 #### Restrictions introduced by Polish government
-For convenience of other users, below I explain the cell content of the `"Wydarzenia"` ("events") column as a dictionary:
+For convenience of other users, below I explain as a dictionary the cells content in the `"Wydarzenia"` ("events") column:

 `original_Polish_header : English_translation # comment`